English Circle Hamm:

 hotelling = to book a workspace for a short time

-It's the flavour of the month = it's very popular at the moment
+It's the flavour of the month = it's very popular right now

 journobabble = journalist + babble